 Rio Grande Gorge Bridge

-I admit I have a thing for bridges.
-Especially the swinging kind, which this one is not.
-But with a span of 1,280 feet, it’s a pretty impressive piece of hardware.
-The “Gorge Bridge,” as it’s known locally, is a steel deck arch bridge that hangs about 600 feet above the Rio Grande.
+With a span of 1,280 feet, the Rio Grande Gorge Bridge is a pretty impressive piece of hardware.
+The “Gorge Bridge” is a steel deck arch bridge suspended about 600 feet above the Rio Grande.
 During the bridge’s construction in the 1960s, there was apparently not enough funding to continue the road on the other side, so it became known as “the bridge to nowhere.”
 It is now part of U.S. Route 64, which continues west from the bridge.

-Small parking areas on either side allow you to get out and walk across the bridge.
+You can park on either side and walk across the bridge.
 Viewing platforms near the center of the span enable you to take in the dizzying scene and get photos without standing too close to traffic.
 The narrow gorge 600 feet below you makes for quite a dramatic view.
+The Gorge Bridge is only 14 miles from Taos Pueblo, so you can combine these two sites into one day trip.

 Distance from Santa Fe Plaza: 78 miles